Materialism is an ongoing research project in which the artists explore the everyday “made objects” that surround people.

 Since the Renaissance, scientists have probed the world systematically, using reason and observation to unveil the mysteries of nature, to understand its materiality, and begin to question humanity’s relationship to it.
 That process, which began centuries ago, has yielded immense knowledge but also the realisation that it is all but a drop in the ocean of what is knowable.
 During the same time, civilisation has introduced millions of new ‘artificial species’ through industrialisation and ecosystems of commerce, objects that support our pleasant contemporary existence and contain myriad materials forged together by design.
 Yet nowadays, people feel disconnected from this materiality, blind to the inner workings and composition of all these artificial things.

-For Materialism, the artists ‘de-produce’ the produced, deconstructing familiar things about which we tend only to consider their function.
+For Materialism, the DRIFT ‘de-produces’ the produced, deconstructing familiar things about which we tend only to consider their function.
 DRIFT makes clear how much of the matter within these objects is extracted from the earth.
-In the process, they reverse the mandates of engineering required for mass production which are standardisation, modularisation, and abstraction.
-Nauta and Gordijn essentially create uniqueness, unity, and ‘de-abstraction’ in the form of simple geometric blocks.
+In the process, we reverse the mandates of engineering required for mass production which are standardisation, modularisation, and abstraction.
+Lonneke and Ralph essentially create uniqueness, unity, and ‘de-abstraction’ in the form of simple geometric blocks.
 These blocks of varied, pure colour make visual rhymes with the earliest works of Abstract art such as paintings of Kazimir Malevich, Hilma af Klint, and Piet Mondrian.
 And, although the goal of ‘de-abstraction’ may sound opposed to the work of these 20th century artists, the purpose of their work and of Materialism is aligned: to make the essential nature of the world visible.